sharife/mantrabio/site/content/science/_index.md

     leveraging rational design and cutting-edge technology in computation, robotics, and bioengineering, Mantra Bio is building next-generation therapies that can solve some of the most intractable diseases.
-  before: 'A dry lab to wet lab loop for TEV design, testing, and iteration .'
+  before: 'A dry lab to wet lab loop for TEV design, testing, and iteration.'
-  heading: Our exosome engineering platform
+  heading: 'Our exosome engineering platform: REVEAL (TM)'
 part1:
   description: >-
     Donec vel ante eu nulla mollis finibus.
 Cras dapibus malesuada feugiat.
 Sed